This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Get a head start on gardening with these ways to protect spring crops from the cold.
+Spring can always send us unexpected cold snaps.
+Use these ways to protect spring crops from the cold to save them from cold, frost, and biting wind.
 Includes using cloches, row covers, cold frames, greenhouses, and hotbeds.

 It’s April, and you may have already begun planting seedlings out.
 It’s warm, it’s sunny, and you forgot that spring can sometimes give you unwanted surprises.
 Warm days can turn into a light frost the next morning and if your seedlings get caught out, then you could lose some or all of them to winter’s last breath.
 You may also be laughing reading this, as you glance out the window to snow still on the ground.
 Spring can really take her time in arriving if you live in the north.
 There’s hope for an early start to your garden too.